saf-dmitry/taskpaper-mode/README.md

  - `tomorrow`
  - `yesterday`

-The TaskPaper mode understands English month and weekday abbreviations.
+TaskPaper mode understands English month and weekday abbreviations.
 If you enter the name of a specific time period, the date will be at its beginning.
 So `June` without date means June first.
 Week refers to [ISO 8601][iso8601-wiki] standard week that starts on Monday, not Sunday.

 You can refer to relative dates using common words (`today`, `tomorrow`, `yesterday`, `last week`, etc.).
 Words `this`, `next`, and `last` have specific meanings: `this Friday` always means the Friday in this week, `next Friday` always means the Friday in the next week, and `last Friday` always means the Friday in the last week, regardless of what day today is.
 Other units work in the same way.